 And all the while, libraries have embraced process efficiencies afforded by technology, and many of them provide opportunities to learn about and use cutting-edge technologies.
 They have shown us that the choice between incorporating technology and cultivating human relationships is often a false one.

-When we talk about the future, we talk about children.
-Too often, we do not recognize how the profound social, economic and technological changes underway will reshape their lives and our very understanding of what it means to be a child.
-Foundations for Flourishing Futures: A Look Ahead for Children and Families will help leaders across sectors navigate that gap, understand their own work in new ways and do their part to ensure that every child and family can flourish in the future.
+Foundations for Flourishing Futures: A Look Ahead for Children and Families© will help leaders across sectors navigate that gap, understand their own work in new ways and do their part to ensure that every child and family can flourish in the future.

 But the decline is not inevitable, especially if we choose to support and engage in our libraries as they adapt to meet the needs of their communities.
-Many of them have already expanded their offerings beyond traditional services and programming, adding makerspaces or offering homeless services.
+Many of them have already expanded their offerings beyond traditional services and programming, adding makerspaces or offering services for the unhoused and unemployed.
 Libraries across the country are faced with choices about which community needs they should fulfill, choices that will only get more urgent as income inequality, demographic shifts and environmental volatility increase.

 However libraries reinvent themselves in the future, we must begin to see them for what they are: not a nice neighborhood amenity but foundational social infrastructure.
 They are places where children are developing confidence and a sense of agency as they choose books, play and explore.
 They are places where children find caring adults, like our story-time librarian who is never too busy to greet us and give my daughter a hug.
 They are places where parents and caregivers can gather and connect, filling a void when extended families are often far away.
 At a time when so many children’s experiences are optimized toward achieving a future goal, libraries are places where children are treated not as adults in training but as full people worthy of joy and love and learning.
 Together, we must decide whether we want a future where libraries are flourishing, well-resourced public spaces or whether we acquiesce to the temptation to settle for private spaces that are inaccessible to many.